 To root the callused leaves

-- Lay leaves on top of cactus/succulent soil in bright, indirect light.
+- Lay leaves on top of cacti / succulent soil in bright, indirect light.

 - Water with a spray bottle or syringe.